 The first step in preparation is to study the project site and its topographic maps (paper or digital).
 Recent, high-resolution aerial photos should then be consulted (DHIPP).
-Soil maps are available through Caltrans intranet website http://svctenvims.dot.ca.gov/wqpt/wqpt.aspx, online at websoilsurvey.nrcs.usda.gov and from the California Soil Resource Lab, which provides a Google Earth layer at calsoilresource.lawr.ucdavis.edu.
+Soil maps are available through Caltrans intranet website, Water Quality Planning Tool, online at websoilsurvey.nrcs.usda.gov and from the California Soil Resource Lab, which provides a Google Earth layer at casoilresource.lawr.ucdavis.edu.
 Additional resources for pre-field preparation include as-built plan sheets for existing highways to show existing stream crossings, FHWA bi-annual bridge inspection reports, and in some cases, survey data such as channel cross sections and longitudinal profiles.
-An inventory of culverts and bridges with preliminary design information is currently (2013) under development by Caltrans.
+Caltrans has an inventory of culverts and bridges with preliminary design information.